frankraDIUM/frankraDIUM/README.md

 Here are some of the areas I’ve worked on or am currently exploring:

 - **Spatial Analysis**: Building models to analyze geographic patterns and trends.
-- **Data Visualization**: Creating interactive dashboards and maps using Power BI and ArcGIS.
+- **Data Visualization**: Creating interactive dashboards and maps using Power BI and ArcGIS/QGIS.
 - **Remote Sensing**: Processing satellite imagery for environmental monitoring, urban development analysis etc.
-- **Machine Learning**: Applying ML algorithms to (geospatial) datasets.
+- **Machine Learning**: Applying ML algorithms to datasets.
-- **Web & App Development**: Developing front-end applications and geospatial tools.
+- **Web & App Development**: Developing front-end applications

 ## 🤝 Let's Collaborate!